Grant Management Information

 Only costs incurred for activities and purchases identified within the contract Statement of Work and Budget will be reimbursed.
-Contact WSL prior to incurring costs for anything not specifically stated in the contract to determine if a contract amendment can be made to accomodate the change.
+Contact WSL prior to incurring costs for anything not specifically stated in the contract to determine if a contract amendment can be made to accommodate the change.

 The official Washington State Library claim form must be used.
 Costs must be clearly identified and properly documented.
 Detailed timesheets are required for salaries and benefits.